-Introduction: Scott Phillips is a genealogical historian and owner of Onward To Our Past® genealogy services.
-In this guest blog post, Scott writes about finding some bad news in his family history—and how this turned into good clues for his genealogy.
+Introduction: In this article, Scott Phillips writes about finding some bad news in his family history—and how this turned into good clues for his genealogy.
+Scott is a genealogical historian and owner of Onward To Our Past® genealogy services.

 It seems that in genealogy even bad news can magically be transformed into good news, which is quite a feat when you think about it.
 Recently I decided that I was going to do some in-depth research on a branch of my family that I had not worked on before.
 It was during this research that I witnessed bad news turn good right before my eyes—and it was via GenealogyBank.com.
 Here is that story!

 One of the more challenging branches of my family tree has been the Bohutinsky branch of our family.
 Research on this family branch remains a “work in progress,” but I do know that they appeared in Cleveland, Ohio, from Bohemia sometime prior to 1870.
 This means that they were amongst the earlier Bohemian immigrants to that area.
 Now let me tell you, not only does Bohutinsky get altered by misspellings, typographical errors, etc., but there are also branches that made the decision to change their surname from Bohutinsky to Bohntinsky, Botin, and even Bugg.
 Add to this the fact that some of the men chose to abandon their Bohemian given names and adopt Americanized given names—but then at times reverted back to their original Bohemian given names!
 Needless to say it has been a fun and complicated search.

 As you might expect, it got even more challenging as I worked to find marriages and the ensuing families and paths for the female offspring in the family, but here is where truly bad news turned good.

 One day as I was doing my research on the Bohutinsky line I happened upon a brief newspaper article from 1885.